yanivabir/corona_curious_exp1/README.md

 ```

 ## To Do
-5. Consider using database for data rather than saving locally on server with csv
 6. Initial data processing script

 11. Consider waiting time distribution
 13. Second session.
 14. prevent retakes